One unit of credit equals four semester hours.

 KIN 323 Sport and Exercise Psychology

 This course is designed to provide students interested in sport and exercise psychology with an overview of the theories and principles that explain factors that influence human behavior in sport and physical activity.
 Students will gain an understanding of the social and psychological factors related to participation in sport, exercise and physical activity.
 The class explores both (a) how social and psychological factors influence participation and performance in physical activity, and (b) how participation in sport, exercise and physical activity affects psychological well-being.
-January Term.
+January Term, Spring Term.

 KIN 340 Exercise Physiology